Nguyễn Xí

-Nguyễn Xí (阮熾; 1397–1465), or Lê Xí, was a general, politician, and public servant who served as a minister for four generations of rulers during the late Lê dynasty.
+Nguyễn Xí (阮熾; 1397–1465), or Lê Xí, was a general, politician, and public servant who served as a minister for four generations of rulers during the late Lê dynasty of Đại Việt, a tributary state of China in what is now northern Vietnam.

-He grew up while Dai Viet was under the Forth Occupation under the Ming dynasty of China and participated in Lam Son uprising under Lê Lợi.
+He grew up while Đại Việt was under the Fourth Era of Northern Domination under the Ming dynasty of China and participated in Lam Sơn uprising under Lê Lợi.
 He is considered a historical military genius of Vietnam.

 Biography

 Nguyễn Xí in Chinese means "Light of Light" was born in 1397.
 His grandfather was Nguyen Hop and his father was Nguyen Hoi.
 Nguyen Hop moved his house to live in Thuong Xa village, Chan Phuc district, now Khanh Hop commune, Nghi Loc district, Nghe An province.
-Here, Nguyen Hop and Nguyen Hoi rallied his people to establish a hamlet and expanded the salt making industry.
+Here, Nguyen Hop and Nguyen Hoi rallied his people to establish a hamlet and expanded the salt-making industry.

 Nguyen Hoi fathered two sons: Nguyen Bien and Nguyen Xi.
 Father and son Nguyen Hoi and Nguyen Bien often sold salt in Luong Giang area, Thieu Hoa district – Thanh Hoa, hence becoming very familiar with Le Loi, who was then a tutor in Lam Son.

 At the age of 9 (1405), Nguyen Xi first met Le Loi.
-In the same year, his father was mauled and killed by a tiger in his home town of Thuong Xa, so he followed Le Loi and become part of his household.
-Growing up, Nguyễn Xí displayed extraoedinary valour, and was loved by Lê Lợi like a son.
+In the same year, his father was mauled and killed by a tiger in his home town of Thuong Xa, so he followed Le Loi and became part of his household.
+Growing up, Nguyễn Xí displayed extraordinary valour, and was loved by Lê Lợi like a son.

 Le Loi ordered him to raise more than 100 hunting dogs.
 He used the music as a signal, the whole pack obeyed with remarkable unison.
-Le Loi praised and believed that he had great popential as a general and gave him command of the army of Thiet Đot.
+Le Loi praised and believed that he had great potential as a general and gave him command of the army of Thiet Đot.